RJRal/Cool-Functions/README.md

 # Cool-Functions
-Here I just try to write some functions for fun
+Here I just write some functions for fun